mikaelmaritzoxford/literature-site-mikael/manual.md

 alternative chemical names, properties, fabrication methods, applications, review articles, highly cited papers, and recent papers.

 The first objective is to understand the vocabulary and structure of the field.
 Do not attempt exhaustive extraction during this stage.

 Once important papers appear, follow their references, papers that cite them, important authors, competing research groups, and alternative terminology.

 ------------------------------------------------------------------------

 # 3. Build the Paper Library

-Store papers in a reference manager such as Zotero.
+Store papers in a a pdf format, downloaded to a folder on your computer, and on the most important ones, you can start adding them to a reference manager (it coudl be Zotero, Mendeley, Endnote).

-For every important paper, preserve the DOI, complete title, authors, journal, year, PDF where legally available, URL, and useful tags.
+For every important paper, the target will be to extract important information, including reported observation and useful tags.

 Use consistent tags such as `core-paper`, `review`, `processing`, `electrical`, `optical`, `electronic-structure`, `device`, and `methodology`.

-The reference manager is the **paper library**.
+The folder with all the pdfs is the **paper library**.
 It is not the structured scientific database.

 ------------------------------------------------------------------------